OWASP/Top10/2017/en/0x10-app-security-risks.md

 | App Specific | Average 2 | Common 2 | Average 2 | Moderate 2 | App / Business Specific |
 | App Specific | Difficult 1 | Uncommon 1 | Difficult 1 | Minor 1 | App / Business Specific |

 In this edition, we have updated the risk rating system to assist in calculating the likelihood and impact of any given risk.
-For more details, please see ‘+R’.
+For more details, please see [Note About Risks](0xc0-note-about-risks.md).

 Each organization is unique, and so are the threat actors for that organization, their goals, and the impact of any breach.
 If a public interest organization uses a content management system (CMS) for public information and a health system uses that same exact CMS for sensitive health records, the threat actors and business impacts can be very different for the same software.
-It is critical that to understand the risk to your organization based on applicable threat agents and business impacts.
+It is critical to understand the risk to your organization based on applicable threat agents and business impacts.

-Where possible, the names of the risks in the Top 10 are aligned with [Common Weakness Enumeration](https://cwe.mitre.org/) (CWE) weaknesses to promote generally accepted security practices and to reduce confusion.
+Where possible, the names of the risks in the Top 10 are aligned with [Common Weakness Enumeration](https://cwe.mitre.org/) (CWE) weaknesses to promote generally accepted security practices and to reduce confusion

 ## References